GerlechJen/School_District_Analysis/README.md

 ## Summary
 After reading and math scores for the ninth grade students at Thomas High School were replaced with NaNs, these four changes were observed in the updated school district analysis:
-1. A new total student count of 38709 was calculated and used for further calculations.
+1. A new total student count of 38,709 was calculated and used for further calculations.
-2. The number of 9th grade students in Thomas High School had to be deducted from the total number of students in the school before finding the passing math percentage, passing reading percentage and passing overall percentage of Thomas High School.
+2. The number of 9th grade students in Thomas High School had to be deducted from the total number of students in the school before finding the passing math percentage, passing reading percentage and passing overall percentage of Thomas High School accurately.
 3. For the average math and reading scores by grade, no value could be produced for Thomas High School 9th graders.
 Instead, their average scores were represented by nan in the final table.
 4. The loc method was very useful in this second analysis as it made it possible to select and alter specific parts of the data for analysis.